Summary

 - Walk around operating machinery instead of stepping over it.

-- Fit roll-over protection (ROPS) to your tractor.
+- Fit roll-over protection (ROPS) to your tractor and quad bike.

 - Switch off equipment before altering the settings.